christian-westbrook/anansi/README.md

 ### Introduction

-The goal of this project is to create an open-source portfolio web system that anyone can use to develop a personal online presence through blogging and portfolio building.
+The [portfolio web system](https://www.github.com/christian-westbrook/portfolio-web-system/) is an open-source solution that anyone can use to develop a personal online presence through blogging and portfolio building.

+### Table of Contents
+- Introduction
+- Table of Contents
+- Getting Started
+- Configuration
+- Authoring Blog Posts
+- Stack Example
+- Release Example

+### Getting Started

+Start by cloning the repository

 ### Configuration